 Phase II is an outpatient physician referral program consisting of monitored exercise and education.
 Phase II begins with an initial evaluation to discuss the program, identify goals and develop a plan for your success in reducing your cardiac risk factors.
-Participants meet for 1½ hours, three times a week for a minimum of 12 weeks.
+Participants meet for 1½ hours, three times a week for a minimum of 36 sessions.
 Under the supervision of nurses and exercise specialists, an exercise program will be prescribed.
 You can choose from a variety of exercise equipment, including stationary bikes, treadmills, rowing machines, stair-climbing machines, an arm ergometer, and free weights.

 To get started with Phase II, speak to your cardiologist or call us directly at 203.732.7106.
 Your physician will need to complete a referral form.

 Phase III/Fitness Center - Ongoing Fitness and Maintenance

 Phase III is a program for anyone who would like to exercise in Griffin Hospital's supervised fitness facility, including graduates of the Cardiac Rehab Phase II program.
 This is ideal for maintenance of a new exercise regimen or for beginners who would like personalized instruction in a safe, structured setting.
 Call 203.732.7106 for class times and prices.

 How can Griffin Hospital's Cardiac Rehab program help me?

 Participation in the Cardiac Rehabilitation Program can help prepare you for return to work or daily living activities.
 The program can also help improve your feelings of physical and mental well-being.